See all chapters of A Guide to Solvency II.

 - Relatedly, the UK’s efforts to establish bilateral arrangements with other key third countries — in particular, the United States and Switzerland — following Brexit.

 Inevitably, there is a political component to consider, with, on one hand, the UK broadly attempting to make a success of Brexit by keeping access to its insurance markets open to international participants and, on the other hand, the EU seeking to maintain its integrity.
-We therefore also consider the respective publications of the European Insurance and Occupational Pensions Authority (EIOPA) and the UK (including the Prudential Regulation Authority’s (PRA’s) proposals to further liberalise the UK position and implement certain reforms as set out in their recent consultation papers).
+We therefore also consider the respective publications of the EIOPA and the UK, including the PRA’s proposals to further liberalise the UK position and implement certain reforms as set out in their recent consultation papers (PRA CPs).

 1. EEA (Re)insurers Doing Business Within the EEA